AirPlay not working? Here's the fix!

 2. Click Restart.

-Now that you've reset your iPhone, iPad, or Mac, trying using AirPlay again to see if that fixes the problem.
+Now that you've reset your iPhone, iPad, or Mac, trying using AirPlay again to see if that fixes the problem of AirPlay not working.
 Remember you may want to reset your third-party devices as well, to see if that helps.

 Check for updates

 Keeping your device like your best Mac up to date is always a good idea.
 Sometimes, new versions of iOS, iPadOS, or macOS introduce compatibility problems; other times, they fix them.
-So, if AirPlay is giving you a problem, check to ensure you're on the latest software.
+So, if AirPlay is not working as expected, check to ensure you're on the latest software.

 How to check for software updates on iPhone and iPad